 Another important factor to consider is your customer’s needs.

-Some customers need a lot of features, while others need only a few.
+- Need a lot of features, while others need only a few.

-Some customers need your product on a regular basis, while others need it only occasionally.
+- Need your product on a regular basis, while others need it only occasionally.

 On the other hand, enterprise companies may be more interested in features than price.
 They’re also more likely to need your product on a regular basis.